Sargon II: Sargon forgotten

 Sennacherib did everything he could to distance himself from Sargon and never wrote or built anything to honor Sargon's memory.
 One of his first building projects was restoring a temple dedicated to Nergal, god of the underworld, perhaps intended to pacify a deity possibly involved with Sargon's fate.
 Sennacherib also moved the capital to Nineveh, despite the fact that Dur-Sharrukin was entirely new and built to house the royal court.
 Given that Sargon modelled parts of his reign on Gilgamesh, Frahm believes that it is possible that Sennacherib abandoned Dur-Sharrukin on account of the Epic of Gilgamesh.
 The furious and hungry spirit of a mighty king might have been feared to mean that Sennacherib would be unable to hold court there.
 Sennacherib spent a lot of time and effort to rid the empire of Sargon's imagery and work.
 Images Sargon had created at the temple in Assur were made invisible through raising the level of the courtyard and Sargon's queen Atalia was buried hastily when she died, without regard to traditional burial practices and in the same coffin as another woman.
 Despite this, Sennacherib attempted to avenge his father, sending an expedition to Tabal in 704 to kill Gurdî and perhaps retrieve Sargon's body; whether it was successful is not known.

 After Sennacherib's reign, Sargon was sometimes mentioned as the ancestor of later kings.
 Assyria fell in the late 7th century BC.
 Though the local population of northern Mesopotamia never forgot ancient Assyria, knowledge of Assyria in Western Europe throughout the centuries thereafter derived from the writings of classical authors and the Bible.
 Due to the efforts of Sennacherib, Sargon was poorly remembered by the time these works were written.
 Sargon was obscure in Assyriology prior to the rediscovery of Dur-Sharrukin in the 19th century.
-His name appears once in the Bible (Isaiah 20.1) and he is not mentioned in classical sources.
-Assyriologists were puzzled by the name's appearance in the Bible and tended to identify it as a second name of one of the better-known kings, typically Shalmaneser, Sennacherib or Esarhaddon.
+His name appears once in the Bible (Isaiah 20.1).
+Many Assyriological commentators were puzzled by the name's appearance in the Bible and believed that Sargon was merely an alias for one of the better-known kings, typically Shalmaneser, Sennacherib or Esarhaddon.